October 8, 2025

 In Edmonton, the City requires a

-Building Permit, and often separate permits for electrical, plumbing, and HVAC work.
+Development Permit (in some zones), a Building Permit, and often separate permits for electrical, plumbing, and HVAC work.
 Even minor upgrades may trigger permitting requirements if they involve structural changes, fire separation, or mechanical systems.
 If your suite was built before current regulations were in place, it will also need to be brought up to code before being declared legal.

 In Strathcona County (Sherwood Park), similar permitting rules apply.
 Homeowners must apply for a